-In April 2025, there were again Spanish fine weeks: No other supervisory authority in the EU imposed as many and as high fines as the Agencia Española de Protección de Datos (AEPD).
+In April 2025, there were Spanish fine weeks again: No other Supervisory authority No other authority in the EU has imposed as many and as high fines as the Agencia Española de Protección de Datos (AEPD).
 The five highest fines in April were all issued in Spain.
-The violations at a glance:
+The infringements at a glance:

 Marina Salud, 500,000 euros (Spain)

-The Spanish data protection authority Agencia Española de Protección de Datos (AEPD) has imposed a fine of 500,000 euros on the company Marina Salud, S.A..
-The reason for this was a complaint by the Conselleria de Sanidad of the Generalitat Valenciana, which had commissioned Marina Salud to process particularly sensitive health data in the area of the Departamento de Salud de Denia under a concession contract that had been in place since 2009.
-The Conselleria was the data controller under data protection law, while Marina Salud acted as the processor.
+The Spanish data protection authority, Agencia Española de Protección de Datos (AEPD), has filed a complaint against the company Marina Salud, S.A.
+Fine was imposed in the amount of 500,000 euros.
+The reason was a Complaint of the Conselleria de Sanidad of the Generalitat Valenciana, the Marina Salud under a concession agreement in place since 2009 with the Processing particularly sensitive Health data in the area of the Departamento de Salud de Denia.
+The Conselleria was responsible for data protection Responsible personswhile Marina Salud acted as a processor.

-The investigation focused on the allegation that Marina Salud had entrusted subcontractors with the processing of personal data without the required prior notification.
-This constitutes a breach of Article 28(2) GDPR, which requires a processor to obtain the consent of the controller before engaging other processors.
-Despite repeated requests by the Conselleria and during an official inspection, Marina Salud refused to disclose the relevant contracts with third-party providers of IT systems used for medical care.
-This was seen by the AEPD as a sign of a lack of transparency and non-compliance with legal requirements.
+The investigation focused on the allegation that Marina Salud commissioned subcontractors to carry out the work without the required prior notification.
+Processing of personal data.
+This constitutes a Infringement against Article 28(2) GDPR according to which a processor requires the consent of the person responsible for the Processing responsible before using other processors.
+Despite repeated requests from the Conselleria and during an official inspection, Marina Salud refused to disclose the relevant contracts with third-party providers of IT systems used for medical care.
+This was seen by the AEPD as a sign of a lack of Transparency and non-compliance with legal regulations.

-The investigation revealed that the categories of data concerned included health data, genetic data and other particularly sensitive information.
-As Marina Salud regularly handles sensitive data as a provider of public health services, the data protection authority considered this to be particularly relevant and therefore a serious breach of duty.
-In addition, the data protection authority clarified that this was a permanent breach of duty, as the obligation to inform the controller continues to apply even during ongoing processing relationships.
+The investigation revealed that the categories of data concerned include, inter alia Health datagenetic data and other particularly sensitive information.
+Since Marina Salud, as a provider of public health services, regularly handles sensitive data, the data protection authority considered this to be particularly relevant and therefore a serious breach of duty.
+Furthermore, the data protection authority clarified that this was a permanent breach of duty, as the obligation to inform the controller continues to apply even during ongoing processing relationships.

-After weighing up the circumstances - in particular the severity of the data concerned, the duration of the infringement and the business significance of the data processing - the fine was set at EUR 500,000.
+After weighing up the circumstances - in particular the severity of the data concerned, the duration of the breach and the business significance of the data processing - the Fine set at 500,000 euros.
 This is well below the legally permissible maximum amount of 2 % of annual turnover.

 Source: AEPD fine notice against Marina Salud (published on April 7, 2025)